erwstout/snoochies/README.md

 - Prunes repo-only files like `docker-compose.dev.yml`, `.github` workflows, and Husky hooks.
 - Installs dependencies automatically (pass `--no-install` to skip).
 - Updates `package.json` and `package-lock.json` to match your chosen project name.
+- Normalizes project names to kebab-case so folders and package names stay safe and consistent.

 See [docs/scaffold.md](docs/scaffold.md) for a full walkthrough of the prompts, defaults, emitted files, and package manager choices when running `npx get-snoochies`.